 The pack is secured with a hip belt and chest strap.
 The waist belt is a load bearing hip belt which utilizes open mesh to maximize breathability.
 The hip belt also features two cargo pockets, one on each side, for easy access essentials.

 In terms of storage, the Rim Runner has a good selection of pockets including the aforementioned 2 hip belt pockets, 1 organizer and stretch overflow exterior pockets for quick access and to stash stuff away.

 External attachment points are featured in the pack, so you can attach trekking poles and other tools, for easy carrying, when not in use.

-The Rim Runner pack comes with its own hydration pack, the Camelbak Crux reservoir which features a standard port with an easy to use on / off lever.
+The Rim Runner pack comes with its own hydration pack, the Camelbak Crux reservoir, a very functional and popular hydration reservoir, which features a standard port with an easy to use on / off lever.

-For the retail price, the Rim Runner comes in at around the $99.95 mark.
-Again, we are definitely at the higher end of the scale for a day pack, but that is to be expected with all the hiking specific features this pack offers, including coming with its own hydration reservoir.
+For the retail price, the Rim Runner comes in at around the higher end of the scale for a day pack, but that is to be expected with all the hiking specific features this pack offers, including coming with its own hydration reservoir.

 The Rim Runner from Camlebak is available in several different color options e.g. lichen green/dark citron, aura orange/charcoal, charcoal/grecian blue and grecian blue/pumpkin.

 The Rim Runner 22 is another well designed and sleek looking day pack, which offers all you need in a pack for shorter day hikes and peak ascent days.

 The fact it comes with its own hydration reservoir is a nice addition if you need to invest in one too, and we recommend you do, as we think it’s the best way to carry drinking water on the trail.